 With schools now open again, our learning programme has also restarted.
 You can also check out the pages on our website which have activities on how to stay connected to wildlife at home.

 We are also welcoming back volunteers, outdoor groups of volunteers can now increase to 30 which is nearly back to normal for many of our groups.
 And indoors, groups of up to six volunteers can now work together.
 A massive thanks to all our volunteers for your patience during this lockdown.

-In line with Government advice we are cancelling our events for the foreseeable future.
-We will continue to monitor the situation so please check our events pages for updates and information.
+In line with current Government advice we have cancelled our events for the foreseeable future.
+We’re beginning to run more COVID-secure events, please check out events pages to find out more.

 Thank you for all your support, and please take care.

 Roger Mortlock, Chief Executive